 - Introverts are people who are more focused on their inner world.
-They are more thoughtful in their ideas and actions and have a need for time for themselves.
-They draw energy from one-to-one contact. - Extraverts are people who are focused on the outside world.
+They are more thoughtful in their ideas and actions.
+Also they have a need for time for themselves.
+They draw energy from one-to-one contact - Extraverts are people who are focused on the outside world.
 They draw energy from contact with other people and like to be among people.
 They do things at a fast pace.
 They often act first and think about it later.

 By combining these two axes, you create four quadrants.
-See the illustration below:

 D stands for Dominance.
 This behavioural style is a combination of thinking and extravert.
-It says something about the degree of goal orientation.
-The way in which results are achieved and problems are addressed.
-The characteristics of this behavioural style are a self-assured impression, task orientation and decisiveness.
+It says something about the degree of goal orientation, the way in which results are achieved and problems are addressed.
+The characteristics of this behavioural style are making or leaving a self-assured impression, task orientation and decisiveness.

 I stands for Influence.
 This behavioural style is a combination of extravert and feeling.
-It shows how these people exert influene on their environment.
-These people are focused on winning over others and are characterised by enthusiasm, openness and optimism.
+It shows how people with this style of behaviour exert influene on their environment.
+They are focused on winning over others and are characterised by enthusiasm, openness and optimism.

 S stands for Stability.
 This behavioural style is a combination of feeling and introvert.
 It says something about the need for a stable and predictable environment.
-These people are calm, balanced and loyal and feel best in an environment with little change.
+People with this style of behaviour are calm, balanced and loyal and feel best in an environment with little change.

 C stands for Conformism.
 This behavioural style is a combination of introvert and thinking.
-It shows hows these people deal with rules and procedures imposed by others.
+It shows hows people with this style of behaviour deal with rules and procedures imposed by others.
 Characteristics of this behavioural style are meticulous, critical and analytical.

-Everyone has each four behavioural styles in them to a greater or lesser degree.
+Everyone has each four behavioural styles in them.
 This report shows the extent to which these DISC styles are present in you.
 The higher your score for a particular behvioural style, the more that this behavioural style is present and recognisable.
 It is important to know that a low score also says something about your preferred behaviour.
 It is the other side of a particular behavioural style.
 A high score is therefore not better than a low score.
 It only says something about what you are most comfortable with.